snt-spacer/phantomx_pincher/README.md

 #### **Sourcing**

 Before utilising this package, remember to source the ROS workspace.
+It can be convenient to automatically source this workspace every time a new shell is launched by placing it inside `~/.bashrc`.

 ```bash
 source devel/local_setup.bash